ellenli/sunrise/README.md

 **Sunrise for Google Calendar** applies the clean and minimalist aesthetic of [Sunrise](http://blog.sunrise.am/post/90663314504/sunrise-for-mac) (now discontinued) to Google Calendar.
 The source code is here in this repo.
 If you spot any issues, reach out or [log an issue](https://github.com/ellenli/sunrise/issues/new).
 Feel free to fork/contribute!

-Install the latest version via the [Chrome Web Store](https://chrome.google.com/webstore/detail/sunrise-for-google-calend/fmjolpmacffkcohajfojifclfhcignem).
+Install the latest version via the [Chrome Web Store](https://chrome.google.com/webstore/detail/sunrise-for-google-calend/fmjolpmacffkcohajfojifclfhcignem). :wave:

-See ya. :wave:
+## Upcoming

+- [x] Event start times on week view
+- [ ] White text on darker events
+- [ ] Notification messsages
+- [ ] Event preview (popover)
+- [ ] Event creation page